mapeditor/tiled/docs/reference/tmx-map-format.rst

 Tile flipping
 ^^^^^^^^^^^^^

-When you use the tile flipping feature added in Tiled Qt 0.7, the highest two bits of the gid store the flipped state.
-Bit 32 is used for storing whether the tile is horizontally flipped and bit 31 is used for the vertically flipped tiles.
-And since Tiled Qt 0.8, bit 30 means whether the tile is flipped (anti) diagonally, enabling tile rotation.
+The highest three bits of the gid store the flipped states.
+Bit 32 is used for storing whether the tile is horizontally flipped, bit 31 is used for the vertically flipped tiles and bit 30 indicates whether the tile is flipped (anti) diagonally, enabling tile rotation.
 These bits have to be read and cleared before you can find out which tileset a tile belongs to.

 When rendering a tile, the order of operation matters.
 The diagonal flip (x/y axis swap) is done first, followed by the horizontal and vertical